-Francis was inducted after 20 consecutive Karapoti's.
+inducted Francis was after consecutive Karapoti's.
 Along the way he collected a few age group awards, rode 12 different bikes and even finished with a broken arm.
-In 2016 he was up to 28 consecutive finishes.
+In 2021 he was tied Mark Renall at 31 consecutive Karapoti's.

-Marco Renalli - inducted 2010
+Jason McCarty - inducted 2010